mchandra/particle_integration/README.md

 * **Second order error convergence test**: This computes the numerical errors in calculating the fields by subtracting the field values obtained using the fdtd algorithm from the expected values at a given time.
 A second order convergence of error with increasing grid sizes is expected out of this test.

-* **Divergence test**: This test shows that the divergence in the system initialized correctly is conserved with machine level precision.
+* **Divergence test**: This test shows that the divergence in the system initialized correctly is conserved at machine precision.

 #### Error convergence